 After staying on a little too long (albeit learning about viticulture and making our own wines), we finally arrived -- 80 miles and 26 mpg later -- at the eco-ish bungalows at the new Solage Calistoga resort, nestled in the vineyards of Sonoma.
 Unlike the Orchard Garden, Solage is easily more luxe and chic than green, but there are still plenty of eco-conscious touches at this semi-solar-powered property, including room service delivered by bicycle and the harnessing of radiant energy from underground geothermal springs to heat the pools.

-next morning to face one of those issues that regular road-trip folks never have to face.
+WE AWOKE THE next morning to face one of those issues that regular road-trip folks never have to face.
 The veggiemobile needed something to fill her up, and the WVO car owner in Calistoga who I had thought might be able to give me some filtered oil seemed to have left town for the week.
 Of course, the car also takes regular diesel, but for this trip, that was a last resort.
 Unfortunately, considering that the process of filtering waste oil takes at least 24 hours, it’s nearly impossible to do on the fly.
 And there are very few individuals who sell filtered WVO; it’s something that you usually get through friends of friends.
 So, we opted for the next best thing -- biodiesel.